quixio/quix-docs/docs/tutorials/clickstream/get-project.md

 ## Watch a video

-This video shows you how to fork the template project and create your project in Quix:
+This video shows you how to fork a template project and create your project in Quix:

 <div style="position: relative; padding-bottom: 49.61664841182914%; height: 0;"><iframe src="https://www.loom.com/embed/f1a462a7db8a44429261df1c03b26c48?sid=1e9fbaef-0961-4ccb-a597-d823e3a08b64" frameborder="0" webkitallowfullscreen mozallowfullscreen allowfullscreen style="position: absolute; top: 0; left: 0; width: 100%; height: 100%;"></iframe></div>

+Note, this is for another template project, but the process is the same.

 ## Fork the project repository